Shift-Left and Shift-Right Testing Strategies

 With the rise of DevOps movement, there is an increased focus on delivering automated, continuous improvement.

 Continuous Integration (CI) and Continuous Delivery (CD) are core software development disciplines that are part of an Agile software development cycle.
 The idea is to release fully-tested and stable builds early and as often as possible.
-Automation, specifically automated testing, is a crucial component of this process.
+Automation is a crucial component of this process.
 In short, Continuous Testing is the core enabler for CI/CD.

 Introducing testing early on the “left-side” of the development process, starting with unit tests and complemented with service/functional and integration tests, is fundamental for making CI/CD happen.
 But that may not be enough.
 While Shift-Left Testing happens during the development, Shift-Right Testing happens in post-development scenarios (i.e., in or based on production data).